reagent-project/reagent/doc/ReagentCompiler.md

 Features:

 - Ratoms works.
-- The functions are wrapped in another Component, which uses two state hooks to store component identity and "update count" - which is used to force re-render when Ratoms the component uses are updated.
+- The functions are wrapped in another function, which uses two state hooks to store component identity and "update count" - which is used to force re-render when Ratoms the component uses are updated.
 - The functions is wrapped in `react/memo` to implement `shouldComponentUpdate`